Cmartinez-afk/CamrynMartinez.github.io/README.md

 - Listening to music
 - Baking

-The backgroun color is '#c8d5e7'
+The background color is '#c8d5e7'

 ![accurate represent of me listening to music nearly every hour of the day](https://i.pinimg.com/1200x/7e/3c/be/7e3cbebe9e4becebcecc73fda3fd18ea.jpg)